SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/04-Console-App-in-IntelliJ.md

 This way the interpreter will recognize that we are referring to a piece of text.

-We pace `;` at the end of each command.
+We place `;` at the end of each command.

 This signifies that the command ends (it does not continue on the next line).

 This command is very typical in programming: we say a given **object** should be found (in this case the console) and some **action** should be executed upon it (in this case - print out the specified text).

-More technically explained, `out` is a static member in the `System` class, being an instance of PrintStream.
+From a technical point of view, `out` is a static member in the `System` class, being an instance of PrintStream.

 And **println** is a normal (overloaded) method of the PrintStream class.